 This program is a great option for Veterans who cannot easily travel to VA medical facilities or who require specialized care not available at a VA facility.

-In the case of home care, the VA does not directly offer HHA/Homemaker or respite services, so they authorize community providers to provide this care to Veterans and then pay the agency directly for it.
+In the case of home care, the VA does not directly offer HHA/Homemaker or Respite Care services, so they authorize community providers to provide this care to Veterans and then pay the agency directly for it.

 Community Care Network: Eligibility & Reimbursement